MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSoftwareUpdate.md

 ```

 ### -DatePostedMax

-Specifies the latest date that a software update was released.
+Specify the latest date that a software update was released.

 ```yaml
 Type: DateTime